SiliconLabsSoftware/bluetooth_applications/bluetooth_multicentral_multiperipheral_dual_topology/README.md

       ![The Gathered Temperature Data is Exposed in One GATT Service](image/image3.png)

 4. Open the .slcp file.
-Select the SOFTWARE COMPONENTS tab and install the software components:
+Select the **SOFTWARE COMPONENTS tab** and install the software components:

    - [Bluetooth] → [Bluetooth LE Controller (Link Layer)] → [Connection] → Set "Max number of connections reserved for user" to 8

    - [Services] → [IO Stream] → [IO Stream: EUSART] → default instance name: vcom

    - [Application] → [Utility] → [Log]

+---

 ## How It Works ##